-Parental Control feature enable/disable is only available via EZ UI.
-To enable parental control feature, tap on the Parental Control button.
+Parental control feature enable/disable is only available via EZ UI.
+To enable parental control feature, tap Parental Control button.

-To configure cnPilot Home Router with the DNS server IP(s) provided by the Parental control service provider:
+Configure cnPilot Home Router with the DNS server IP(s) provided by the parental control service provider.

 Parental control feature can be applied only to a specific WiFiName/SSID while the other SSIDs can be free from any such restrictions.
 Once the device is setup for Parental control service, any DNS request from its clients will be forwarded to the external DNS servers configured for filtering/restricting the content.